eldenleedy/railsfriends/README.md

 # railsfriends
-First ruby on rails app to teach it to myself.
+First ruby on rails app to teach myself.